State Discretization for Continuous-State MDPs in Infectious Disease Control: Algorithms

-The cut function halves the $i$-th region of the $d$-th component to make two discretized regions from one continuous range.
-For example, if we apply $CUT(1,1,G)$ where $G=\{[0,0.6,1], [0,0.2,1]\}$ is defined the same as Figure~\ref{fig:discretization_vector}, then the new discretization $G'$ becomes $G'=\{[0,0.3,0.6,1], [0,0.2,1]\}$.
-The new discretization $G'$ is shown in Figure~\ref{fig:discretization_G_2_b}.
-After the cut, there are now 6 discretized regions.
+The cut function divides the $i$-th region of the $d$-th component into two discretized regions, transforming a continuous range into discrete segments.
+For instance, consider running a single iteration of GreedyCut on $G = {[0,0.6,1], [0,0.2,1]}$ with the point $\mathbf{X}_t = (0.1,0.3)$, as illustrated in Figure~\ref{fig:discretization_G_2_a}.
+The initial cost is computed as $(0.3 - 0.1)^2 + (0.6 - 0.3)^2 = 0.11$.
+Four potential cuts are considered: $Cut(1,1,G)$ with a cost of 0.0925, $Cut(1,2,G)$ with a cost of 0.11, $Cut(2,1,G)$ with a cost of 0.11, and $Cut(2,2,G)$ with a cost of 0.05.
+Among these, the optimal cut is $Cut(2,2,G)$.
+This operation results in a new discretization, $G'$, defined as $G' = \{[0, 0.6, 1], [0, 0.2, 0.6, 1]\}$.
+Figure~\ref{fig:discretization_G_2_b} displays this updated discretization.
+After the cut, there are now six discretized regions.
+Similarily, running another iteration of GreedyCut on $G'$ updates the discretization to $G'' = {[0,0.3,0.6,1], [0,0.2,0.6,1]}$, with the optimal cut being $Cut(1,1,G')$ (Shown in Figure~\ref{fig:discretization_G_2_c}).
+After the cut, nine discretized are generated with $G''$.
+Consequently, the objective value decreases from 0.11 to 0.05 and then to 0.0125.

-The greedy function then iteratively computes the cost of cutting one continuous range into two equal discretizations along each component (dimension) and finds the best cut.
+The greedy function then iteratively computes the cost of cutting one continuous range into two equal discretization regions along each component (dimension) and finds the best cut.
+We use the `worst cost' and `best cost' to monitor the least and most favorable cuts.
+Although a greedy algorithm typically does not need the `worst cost', we use it to identify cases that all cuts have equivalent costs.
 If each cut has the same cost, a point ($X_{dt}\in \mathbf{X}_t$) from the sampled trajectory ($\{\mathbf{X}_t\}|\theta$) will be randomly drawn, and the region that this point belongs to (component $d$ of the region $i$ of $G$ such that $G_{d,i}\leq X_{dt}\leq G_{d,i+1}$) will be cut into halves.
 When every cut incurs the same cost, we want to cut based on the data obtained through sampling.
 In general, it is unlikely that the costs for all cuts will be exactly the same; this might occur at the beginning of the algorithm when each discretized state encompasses a large range and the approximation will not improve if cut only once.
-Through this process, in total, $|G|=\sum_d |G_d|$ discretizations will be generated.
+An alternative solution is to generate a few random cuts at the beginning and then run GreedyCut without recording the `worst cost'.
+Through this process, in total, $|G|=\sum_d |G_d|=B$ discretization regions will be generated.
+In Section~\ref{algo_evaluations}, we will assess the effectiveness of this algorithm by comparing the sum of squared errors between the Markovian trajectory (the expected trajectory computed using probabilities and discretization regions) and the observed trajectory with different discretization methods.
+This comparison will help us evaluate how well GreedyCut estimates the actual disease trajectory using transition probability matrices.